Architecture of Afghanistan: Early Buddhist architecture

-With the establishment of the Kushan empire both political and dynastic centres were established, with one such dynastic centre identified in Afghanistan at Surkh Kotal, established during the height of Buddhism in Afghanistan.
+With the establishment of the Kushan empire both political and dynastic centers were established, with one such dynastic center identified in Afghanistan at Surkh Kotal, established during the height of Buddhism in Afghanistan.
 Excavations of the site revealed a monumental set of stairs leading down the hillside from a Kushan temple, with these built in the first half of the 2nd century AD.
 Zoroastrian associations are possibly evident in fire worship symbols, and exist alongside Buddhist architectural features.
 Hellenistic pilasters and column bases alongside a limestone with Greek letter inscriptions of an unknown language are evidence of Western influence, while Iranian influences may also exist within the concept of a monumental dynastic centre.

-Artificial cave structures were a primary feature of Buddhist communities, with the caves utilised as sanctuaries and cells for Buddhist monks.
-The most prominent example of these in Afghanistan are in Bamiyan Province, which became the capital of Buddhism in the 4th century AD.
+Artificial cave structures were a primary feature of Buddhist communities, reaching its zenith through the adoption of Buddhism by Hephthalites with the caves utilized as sanctuaries and cells for Buddhist monks.
+The most prominent example of these in Afghanistan are in Bamiyan Province, which became the capital of Buddhism in the 4th century AD under Hephthalite rule.
 Hundreds of these such caves exist at this site, which is also notable for its immense Buddha statues and their public destruction by the Taliban in 2001.